portworx/px-docs/portworx-flannel-userns.md

 Use the following format for launching a local containerized 'etcd'.
 To make use of the overlay network, note that ‘etcd’ runs with “--net=bridge”.
-Also note the exposed ports are changed from the default 2379 and 2380 to 12379 and 12380 respectively, so as not to conflict with the ‘etcd’ ports being used by the host-level instsance of ‘etcd’.
+Also note the exposed ports are changed from the default 2379 and 2380 to 12379 and 12380 respectively, so as not to conflict with the ‘etcd’ ports being used by the host-level instance of ‘etcd’.

 ```
 IPADDR=10.1.2.3